c4ffein/2fa/README.md

-With no arguments, 2fa show codes for all time-based keys TOTP auth codes are derived from a hash of the key and the current time One-minute accuracy from the system clock is expected ───────────────────
+With no arguments, 2fa show codes for all time-based keys TOTP auth codes are derived from a hash of the key and the current time One-minute accuracy from the system clock is expected
-WARNING: The HOTP mechanism should be improved by editing a copy of the .2fa file
-         The current implementation is similar to the original one from rsc/2fa but should be improved
 ```